-Students experiencing an emergency related to food or housing security should contact the Economic Crisis Response Team (ECRT) by submitting a Request for Assistance on the ECRT website.
+Students having difficulty meeting their basic needs or experiencing an economic crisis should contact the Economic Crisis Response Team (ECRT) by submitting a Request for Assistance on the ECRT website.
 ECRT Coordinators can support students through their crisis, connecting them with on- and off-campus resources.

 Associated Students, which may be reached at 619-594-6555, operates a Food Pantry and sponsors other food insecurity initiatives for SDSU students.
 More information is available on the Associated Students Food Insecurity website.
 Information about the SDSU Imperial Valley Food Pantry is also online.